otrv4/libgoldilocks/README.md

 * Point multiplication by scalars.
 Accelerated double- and dual-scalar multiply.
 * Scalar addition, subtraction, multiplication, division, and equality.
 * Construction of precomputed tables from points.
 Precomputed scalarmul.
 * Hashing to the curve with an Elligator variant.
 Inverse of elligator for steganography.
-These are useful eg for PAKE.
+These are useful for advanced protocols such as password-authenticated key exchange (PAKE) and verifiable random functions (VRFs).

-Internally, the library uses twisted Edwards curves with the "decaf" technique to remove the curve's cofactor of 4 or 8.
-More about that later.
+Internally, the library uses twisted Edwards curves with the "decaf" and "ristretto" technique to remove the curve's cofactor of 4 or 8.
 The upshot is that systems using the "decaf" interface will be using a prime-order group, which mitigates one of the few disadvantages of Edwards curves.
 However, this means that it is not able to implement systems which care about cofactor information.

 The goal of this library is not only to follow best practices, but to make it easier for clients of the library to follow best practices.